katonage/pluvianus/README.md

 Do not install Pluvianus outside of the CaImAn environment!

 ### From distribution
-* To install Pluvianus from PyPI, run the following command in your already set up caiman environment:
+* To install Pluvianus from PyPI, run the following command in your already set up CaImAn environment:
    ```bash
    pip install pluvianus